-Chestnut Hill Trail is a 3.4 mile lightly trafficked loop trail located near Newark, DE and is rated as moderate.
+Chestnut Hill Trail is a 3.4 mile lightly trafficked loop trail located near Newark, Delaware and is rated as moderate.
 The trail is primarily used for hiking, trail running, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail.

 Hills and forests ending with a walk in a soybean field Nice hike through forest in a hilly area between two creeks.
 Bridges make the crossings easy.
 The trail is clearly marked, including a cut off that will allow you to cut the hike in half.
 Watch for mountain bikers.
 The trail ends by bringing you through a soybean field back to the start.
 A short walk will take you to the Judge Morris house, a 19th century house, now a museum.
 Call the rangers or go to the Delaware State Park website to get information on hours and exhibits.